AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 #### 4.4.2.
 APIs
 The APIs are a set of API endpoint accessibility tools that help make help third-party client app integrations with dApp and help make the RPC endpoints easier to consume.
 Some of the APIs tools:

-* `transaction ticketing`: a real-time application generally fluctuates in TPS and requires an interface to manage the transactions to other rate-limited systems, like the Blockchain application.
+* `Transaction ticketing`: A real-time application generally fluctuates in TPS and requires an interface to manage the transactions to other rate-limited systems, like the Blockchain application.
 Current blockchain applications have been built with direct interaction with the end-user in mind with the user handling all the failures and transaction rate limiting/recovery.
 The `transaction ticketing` tool helps rate limit the transactions and handle error scenarios and retries.

-* `signer`: a light client that maintains the private keys of the end-users and signs transactions sent to it on their behalf. `signer` accepts transactions in a simple JSON format and makes the private key custody and recovery easier for the end-user.
+* `Signer`: A light client that maintains the private keys of the end-users and signs transactions sent to it on their behalf. `signer` accepts transactions in a simple JSON format and makes the private key custody and recovery easier for the end-user.

 * Key Management